CharlieDigital/typescript-is-like-csharp/docs/pages/basics/error-handling.md

 <script setup>
-import CodeSplitter from './components/CodeSplitter.vue'
+import CodeSplitter from '../../components/CodeSplitter.vue'
 </script>

 # Error Handling

 Error handling in both languages is identical and congruent (as opposed to Go, for example).
 Both follow the `try-catch-finally` exception handling construct.

-## Basics

-### Throwing Exceptions
+## Throwing Exceptions

 <CodeSplitter>
   <template #left>